Dennis-Koch/threadly-streaming/README.md

 }
 ```

-Note that we also changed the semantics of the encapsulated state transitions.
+- We also changed the semantics of the encapsulated state transitions.
 Our helper methods are not called
-`pushFooState()` instead of `setFooState()` etc.
+`setFooState()` anymore but rather `pushFooState()`.
+Same for the barState.

-Note the code example above is 100% transactionally consistent.
+- The code example above is 100% transactionally consistent.
 If an error or exception of any kind happens during the
 execution of `pushFooState()`, `pushBarState()` or the normal business logic in
 `run_logic_that_works_with_state_of_foo_and_bar()` the overall termination and cleanup logic will recover to the state
 of foo & bar from the very initial state.
 Even the partial creation of the lamda structure within the `chain()` method
 is properly reverted behind the scenes.

-It is also reentrant-capable due to the stack nature with _push*_ instead of _set*_ and due to the fact that we store
+- It is also reentrant-capable due to the stack nature with _push*_ instead of _set*_ and due to the fact that we store
 the revert-closure (the result from the `chain()` invocation) on the thread stack it is immutable & thread-safe as well.

-This logic is even more robust than even the best common example from above because it will only memorize & apply the
+- In fact the managed logic is even more robust than even the best common example from above because it will only memorize & apply the
 revert logic for the `fooState` if the `conditionIsSatisfied` was condition was really applicable at a single point in
+time

-time.
-Note the subtle difference above: In our nested try/finally we call `conditionIsSatisfied` 2 times and even if it
+- Note the subtle difference in our nested try/finally above we call `conditionIsSatisfied` 2 times and even if it
-is false we have allocated the `oldFooState` on our stack unnecessarily.
+resolves to _false_ we have allocated the `oldFooState` on our stack unnecessarily.
 If the fooState creation itself was a
-non-trivial task we have initialized a complex object on our stack without any good reason.
-This is also solved with the
+non-trivial or lazy task we have initialized a complex object on our stack without any good reason.
+But this is also
-_Chain-API_ from _threadly-streaming_.
+solved with the _Chain-API_ from _threadly-streaming_.

+Try it out!

 ---
 #  <a name="parallel-streaming-api"></a>Parallel Streaming API